mtdxc/libp2p.specs/pubsub/README.md

 ## Overview

-This is the specification for generalized pubsub over libp2p.
+This is the specification for generalized广义 pubsub over libp2p.
 Pubsub in libp2p is currently still experimental and this specification is subject to change.
 This document does not go over specific implementation of pubsub routing algorithms, it merely describes the common wire format that implementations